 Caring for and monitoring a person in a coma

 While someone in a deeper coma generally has a poorer outcome, the cause of the coma is important in determining their recovery.
-For example, a young person who took an alcohol or sedative drug overdose may be deeply comatose to begin with, but may make a very good recovery with appropriate medical care.
+For example, a young person who took an alcohol or drug overdose may be deeply comatose to begin with, but may make a very good recovery with the appropriate medical care.

 Healthcare staff will try to prevent infections, provide good nutrition and prevent bedsores by moving the person's position regularly.